SengerM/progressreporting/README.md

 ![Successful](pics/finished_success.png)

-- Loop finished but without reaching 100 % (e.g. because of an error).
-It sends a new message to notify and in the original message it reports that it did not reach 100 %.
+- Loop finished but without reaching 100 % (e.g. because of an error in your code or some problem).
+It sends a new message to notify and in the original message it reports that it did not reach 100 %.s

 ![Failed](pics/finished_but_failed.png)

 ### Forcing the report

 The process of sending a message to Telegram is relatively slow, it takes about 100-600 milli seconds.
 If you have a loop which takes less time in each iteration you don't want to make your program slower just because of the reporting messages.
 Thus, by default the ```TelegramProgressReporter``` will report every 60 seconds (you can change this time using the argument ```miminum_update_time_seconds```).
-If by some reason you want to force the report you can use the ```report``` method:
+If for some reason you want to force the report you can use the ```report``` method:

 ```Python
 from progressreporting.TelegramProgressReporter import TelegramProgressReporter